ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 Added folder inside of my app named helper-files commit to all work to github and continued to work on my application

+03:00PM

+added new file into helper-files folder named content-interface.ts

+Inside of this new file, i define an interface called Content with the following
+parameters:

+id as a number title as a string

+description as a string

+creator as a string

+imgURL as an optional string

+type as an optional string

+tags as an optional array of strings

+commited all work in github and continued work on application

+3:15PM